Skip to main content

 "She will never accept Didi."

 "But then Jetha Moshai will inform her, right?"
-He asked unsurely.
+He asked, unsurely.
 "Then again, she can …"

 "I told Jetha Moshai that I called Nikhil da here to take Didi to Brindavan.
-I know it's a lie, but wherever they go from in between the trip is not something we can control, right?"
+I know it's a lie, but wherever they go in between the trip is not something we can control, right?"
 She had a hint of amusement on her face.
 "They are adults.
 We are not at fault if they elope."

 She looked at him, a little intimidated at how he would take her plan.
 A smile curved Aniruddha's lips.